Skip to main content

 Code that lands clean.

 Cursor has no verification layer.
 What the model outputs hits your file.
-Bodega One runs every change through three levels of automated verification before it lands -- pattern checks, compile gates, and a full structural verifier at loop end.
+Bodega One Code runs every change through three levels of automated verification before it lands -- pattern checks, compile gates, and a full structural verifier at loop end.
 Not a linter.
 A pipeline.

 Incremental Verification